aws-samples/awsome-distributed-training/1.architectures/2.aws-parallelcluster/README.md

 * An ODCR (usually P5 or Trn1) on the account.
 You can check
     * AZ for the capacity `AZ`.
     * Number of instances in the CR `ODCR_ID`.
 * (Optional, but recommended) Name for the data S3 bucket.
 This bucket will be used to persist all the data/model checkpoints throughout 6 months of the cluster operation.
 Please refer to the [Cloudformation template](https://github.com/aws-samples/awsome-distributed-training/blob/main/1.architectures/0.s3/0.private-bucket.yaml) for the deployment.
-The bucket name is referred to as `BUCKET_NAME_DATA`.
+The bucket name is referred to as `DATA_BUCKET_NAME`.

 Click on this link to deploy the S3 bucket: